-- 1. Elizabeth Fajans and Mary R. Falk, Scholarly Writing for Law Students (4th ed.
-2000). - 2.
-Eugene Volokh, Academic Legal Writing: Law Review Articles, Student Notes, and Seminar Papers (2002).
+- 1. Elizabeth Fajans and Mary R. Falk, Scholarly Writing for Law Students (latest edition). - 2.
+Eugene Volokh, Academic Legal Writing: Law Review Articles, Student Notes, and Seminar Papers (latest edition).

 The Importance of Writing Support

 An additional resource that can help students write better seminar papers is the law school's Learning & Assessment Lab.
 Through both group workshops and one-on-one meetings, the Lab can help students better to understand both the scholarly writing process and its resulting product.